-The petitioner (the party who filed the divorce) will head to court once the decree is signed off on for a brief hearing in front of the judge known as a prove-up hearing.
-You will appear whenever the judge’s uncontested docket is called (usually first thing in the morning) to speak to the judge and alert him or her to the fact that your case has been resolved and an order is ready for him or her to sign.
+The petitioner (the party who filed the divorce) will head to court once the decree is signed off for a brief hearing in front of the judge, known as a prove-up hearing.
+You will appear whenever the judge's uncontested docket is called (usually first thing in the morning) to speak to the judge and alert them to the fact that your case has been resolved and the order is ready for them to sign.

-If you attend the prove-up hearing your attorney will have roughly 10-15 questions to ask you about the order that you are asking the judge to sign.
-The answer to most of the questions is a simple, “Yes”.
+If you attend the proof-up hearing, your attorney will have roughly 10-15 questions about the order you are asking the judge to sign.
+The Answer to most of the questions is a simple "Yes."

-The judge will either approve your divorce decree and sign the order, ask your attorney to make certain revisions or make additional orders that are appropriate given the circumstances of your case.
-Once the judge approves of your Divorce Decree and signs the decree you and your spouse are officially divorced.
+The judge will either approve your divorce decree and sign the order, ask your attorney to make specific revisions, or make additional orders that are appropriate given the circumstances of your case.
+Once the judge approves your Divorce Decree and signs the decree, you and your spouse are officially divorced.

 Conservatorship to be examined in tomorrow's blog post from the Law Office of Bryan Fagan, PLLC

-As our series on family law cases continues, we will take a look at conservatorship and what it means in your divorce or child custody case.
-It is the central component to any issues related to your children and I hope you return to discuss it with us tomorrow.
+As our series on family law cases continues, we will look at conservatorship and what it means in your divorce or child custody case.
+It is the central component to any issues related to your children, and I hope you return to discuss it with us tomorrow.

-In the meantime, if you have any questions about this subject or any other in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations where you can meet with one of our licensed family law attorneys to have your questions and concerns addressed.
+In the meantime, if you have any questions about this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We offer free of charge consultations to meet with one of our licensed family law attorneys to have your questions and concerns addressed.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"